Phala-Network/phala-bounty-tracker/applications/Phalanx.md

 ## Context of the bounty:

+The Phalanx project is the continuity of the DarkPool projects, which won 2nd place during the Phala/Encode-Hackathon-2021 The team members are:
+- Geoffrey Tsuigi: tsui.geoffrey@gmail.com (original creator of the DarkPool and winner of the Phala/Encode-Hackathon-2021)
+- Claudio Ciardelli: claudio.ciardelli@gmail.com
+- Kazunobu Ndong: ndongmefane@gmail.com

-any points discussed in advance in any channel related to the bounty proposal and background research for your project. background of the proponent, team credentials. their motivation (including any conflict of interests or association to any governing bodies) any known backups already behind the solution (known token holders, organizations or collectives building on Kusama Network or participating in its governance mechanism in any way).
+points discussed in advance in any channel related to the bounty proposal and background research for your project. background of the proponent, team credentials. their motivation (including any conflict of interests or association to any governing bodies) any known backups already behind the solution (known token holders, organizations or collectives building on Kusama Network or participating in its governance mechanism in any way).